 The filing fee for a notice of appeal is $505 payable in cash, by bank check, certified check, or money order, to “Clerk of Court, S.D.N.Y.”
 No personal checks are accepted.
 If you are unable to pay the $505 filing fee, complete the “Motion to Proceed in Forma Pauperis on Appeal” form and submit it with your notice of appeal to the Pro Se Intake Unit.
 If the district court denies your motion to proceed in forma pauperis on appeal, or has certified under 28 U.S.C. ‘ 1915(a)(3) that an appeal would not be taken in good faith, you may file a motion in the Court of Appeals for leave to appeal in forma pauperis, but you must do so within 30 days after service of the district court order that stated that you could not proceed in forma pauperis on appeal.
 For additional issues regarding the time for filing a notice of appeal, see Federal Rule of Appellate Procedure 4(a).
 There are many other steps to beginning and proceeding with your appeal, but they are governed by the rules of the Second Circuit Court of Appeals and the Federal Rules of Appellate Procedure.
 For more information, visit the Second Circuit Court of Appeals website at http://www.ca2.uscourts.gov/.

-Types of cases we may be able to handle
+Types of cases we handle - Federal District Court Litigation

 - First Sale doctrine